leifan8440/minibot-wow/API.md

 - `count = GetPlayerCount([center | x, y, z][, range][, rangeOption])`

-Gets the count of specific players, similar as `GetNpcCount` except that it is restricted to players only.
+Gets the count of specific players, similar as `GetObjectCount` except that it is restricted to players only.

 - `player = GetPlayerWithIndex(index)`